-So, I guess that that is something that I would definitely would push if I get elected to the Board: to have a closer Board that understands the Internet end users' needs and challenges and that they take into account these needs and challenges with every decision that they make.
-So, that would be my [inaudible].
+So I guess that is something that I would definitely push, if I get elected to the board, to have a closer board that understands the Internet end users' needs and challenges, and that they take into account these needs and challenges with every decision that they make.

+So that would be my answer.
 Thank you.

-Thank you very much, Leon.
-May I ask you please to speak up rather than type your question in the Adobe Connect chat?
-Because of my age, my eyes cannot read the very small characters on the Adobe Connect chat.
+TIJANI BEN JEMAA: Thank you very much, Leon.
+May I ask you, please, to speak up rather than type your question in the Adobe Connect chat, because of my age, my eyes cannot read the very small characters on the Adobe Connect chart.

 But I will read the questions that I have.
 I have two questions now.
 I will read them, and then I will ask Ariel to read the questions if possible.
 But please, please make your questions yourself.

-Aziz now is asking his question.
-You can do it in your language since you have French and Spanish interpretation.
-Aziz, go ahead.
+As it is now, Aziz, ask your question, you can do it in your language since you have Spanish and French interpretation.
+Aziz, go ahead. (pause).

-French interpreter, are you hearing them?
+French interpreter, are you hearing him?